 - Meet with an OUR Faculty Liaison or Director of Undergraduate Studies in your department to get a faculty perspective on how to get involved in research and to make connections between your research interests and faculty doing similar work.

 - Meet with OUR Student Ambassadors to hear a student’s perspective and to get ideas for networking and finding research opportunities.

 - Connect with professors and graduate students doing research that interests you.
-Go to office hours or email (tips for writing an email) to request an appointment.
+Go to office hours or email (Tips-for-writing-a-contact-email-to-Faculty-2021) to request an appointment.
 Once you learn about their projects, you can ask if they are looking for undergraduate research support.

 - Connect with University librarians to learn about Carolina faculty research expertise, publications and performances, and review the websites of faculty whose work interests you.

 - Meet with someone from the Office for Undergraduate Research to ask questions and to chart your next steps.
 See our Staff page to make an appointment with Dr. Bob Pleasants or Dr. Boots Quimby.

 After you’ve learned about research opportunities and connected with a research mentor, you’re ready to get started.
 You can support faculty or graduate students in their research projects, engage in course-based research for credit, or find funding for your own original research project.

 - Work with faculty or graduate students doing mentored research in a volunteer or paid research project, or take a research-intensive course for credit.

 - Apply for funding through a Summer Undergraduate Research Fellowship (SURF) or a Summer Award for Research-Intensive Courses, or use the Embark Carolina Funding Finder or the Carolina Internal Funding Database to look for other sources grants, awards, and fellowships.